skrey/yellow-extensions/features/core/README.md

 `CoreTrashDir` = directory for deleted files
 `CoreServerUrl` = URL of the website, `auto` for automatic detection
 `CoreServerTimezone` = timezone of the website
-`CoreSafeMode` = enable safe mode with restrictions, 1 or 0
 `CoreMultiLanguageMode` = enable multi language mode, 1 or 0

 The following settings can be configured in file `system/settings/text.ini`: